Understanding Integrations

 Enabling Integrations

-• Select the integration that you'd like to enable.
+• Select the integration you want to enable.

-• For native integrations, follow the guide specific to the integration you're attempting to set up.
+• For native integrations, follow the setup guide for that integration.

-• Enter the required API connection information.
-This will depend on the integration chosen.
+• Enter the required API or connection details.

 • Match companies to existing Hudu companies or create new ones.